The extended special

 the matter of bodies is interacting with the vacuum and changes the conditions

-of STR was to eliminate the above drawbacks – to find the internally
+was to eliminate the above drawbacks – to find the internally consistent,

-consistent, coherent theory axioms, to overcome the relativism absolutization,
+coherent theory axioms, to overcome the relativism absolutization, to expand

-to expand the possibilities of the theory in describing the reality, while
+the possibilities of the theory in describing the reality, while retaining all

-retaining all the previously achieved in STR results, repeatedly proven in
+the previously achieved in STR results, repeatedly proven in practice.
+The

-practice.
-The result of this search was determining such postulate of the
+result of this search was determining such postulate of the theory, which would

 Both SRT and ESTR use the Poincare-Einstein principle of